 For example, the Commerce Clause of the United States Constitution allows Congress to “regulate Commerce . . . . among the several States.”
 At the risk of oversimplifying the issue, courts have interpreted this clause to mean that federal prosecutors can make a federal case out of a set of facts, if they can show that the crime was “in or affecting interstate or foreign commerce.”
 The question of whether some activity is “in or affecting interstate or foreign commerce” is very complicated, and requires an attorney who is well-versed in handling such constitutional issues.

-Other crimes are prosecuted in the federal court system not because of the Commerce Clause, but instead because the case involves some other federal connection.
+Other crimes are prosecuted in the federal court system not because of the Commerce Clause, but instead because the case involves some other federal nexus or connection.
 For example, a crime against a federal official is generally prosecuted in federal court.
 Many crimes that take place on property owned or leased by the federal government end up in the federal court system.
 When someone allegedly defrauds a federal program or gets federal money, such cases often end up in a federal court.

 Although there are many crimes that can be brought to the federal courts, only a handful of cases are taken up by federal prosecutors, who are commonly called Assistant United States Attorneys or AUSAs.
 An AUSA usually will only bring a case to federal court if it is a large investigation, involves federal actors or property, or is otherwise a high-profile matter.
 As a result, cases in federal court are generally larger, more complex, and involve far more evidence than a similar case handled in the state court system.